 - When you arrive late at the daily meeting, you make all your colleagues wait for you.
 What could we do to prevent this from happening?

 - Whenever you write code that doesn’t follow the coding guidelines, I have to work extra to change it before it’s done.
 What can we do to prevent it from happening again?

 - The last time you finished a task and didn’t update the board, your colleague started working on the same task as you.
 What can we change to prevent this from happening again?

 How to get better feedback from the code

-Agile, Lean and Software Craftsmanship practices are all about reducing feedback time and improving feedback quality.
+Agile, Lean and Software Craft practices are all about reducing feedback time and improving feedback quality.

 - We create the minimum possible from a feature and ask users to try it and tell us how it works

 - We have daily discussions about the development status

 - We write automated tests to allow us to validate that any change we make in the code is validated in a matter of minutes